Random Regularity of the Vlasov-Poisson System with Random Initial Inputs in the Quasineutral Regime: Acknowledgments

 \section{Acknowledgments}

-This work was supported by National Key R\&D Program of China (2024YFA1016100) and College Students' Innovative Entrepreneurial Training Plan Program (IPP30115).
+This work was supported by National Key R\&D Program of China (2024YFA1016100), National Natural Science Foundation of China (12531016), and College Students' Innovative Entrepreneurial Training Plan Program (IPP30115).
 W. Wang wishes to express sincere gratitude to Y. Lin for providing careful guidance throughout the research process.
 The authors would like to thank Y. Zhu and H. Heng for their insightful discussions during the early stages of this research.